ubc-library-rc/intro-git/content/02_getting_started.md

 $ git checkout <filename>
 ~~~

-* **2. sUndoing Your Last Commit (That Has Not Been Pushed)**: If you made a mistake on your last commit and have not pushed it yet, you can undo it by moving the HEAD of your repository.
+* **2. Undoing Your Last Commit (That Has Not Been Pushed)**: If you made a mistake on your last commit and have not pushed it yet, you can undo it by moving the HEAD of your repository.
 For this purpose, run the following commands in the repository directory.

 ~~~
 $ git reset --soft HEAD~